dmonroy/pycrunch/docs/datasets.md

 #### Creating a variable

 In this example we create a categorical variable.
-As for the Dataset you have to provide a dictionary with it's body.
+As with the Dataset, you have to provide a dictionary with a body element.

 ```python
 var_body = {